MessageFormat

 previously set pattern string.

-The order of formats in newFormats
+The order of formats in newFormats corresponds to

 the order of format elements in the pattern string.